xulihang/Android-USB-Camera-Barcode-Scanner/README.md

 # Android-USB-Camera-Barcode-Scanner

-An Android barcode scanner with can utilize usb cameras based on [saki4510t/UVCCamera](https://github.com/saki4510t/UVCCamera).
+An Android barcode scanner which can utilize usb cameras based on [saki4510t/UVCCamera](https://github.com/saki4510t/UVCCamera).
 [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) is used as the barcode SDK.

 It is possible to call it from another application using Intent: